 How you compare your options largely depends on whether you’re applying for a payday loan or a standard $2,000 personal loan.
 Below, we’ve broken down what you need to know.

 - What are the fees and charges?
 Lenders may charge financing fees or monthly fees in addition to the interest rate.
-Both payday loan lenders and personal loan lenders can charge you late/missed payment fees and fees if you go into default.
-If you think you’ll have any problems repaying your loan, you may want to reconsider applying.

 How to increase your chances of being of approved